BekahHW/BekahHW.github.io/_posts/2025-04-07-agents-v-mcp.md

 ---
 layout: post
-title: "Agents vs MCPs: Is the AI Hype Shifting?"
+title: "Agents vs MCP: Is the AI Hype Shifting?"
 author: Bekah
 date: 2025-04-07
 ---

 If you've been following AI developments at all over the last year, I'm sure you heard about how autonomous AI agents were the next big thing that was going to change the landscape.
 You might have also heard names like AutoGPT, BabyAGI, and CAMEL AI.
 These agents could loop through tasks, reflect, plan, and even decide which tools to use.
 It felt a little like magic or sci fi to be able to give them a goal and watch them figure things out.

-But if you've still been following along the AI train, you've probably started hearing about the next big thing called Model Context Protocol, or MCPs.
+But if you've still been following along the AI train, you've probably started hearing about the next big thing called Model Context Protocol, or MCP.

 Is this going to overtake agents for the next big thing?
 How are they different than agents?
-This 101 post should give you a little more insight into agents and MCPs and understand how they'll continue to impact the AI landscape.
+This 101 post should give you a little more insight into agents and MCP and understand how they'll continue to impact the AI landscape.

 ## Intern vs Assembly Line: A Metaphor

 Since there are a lot of people talking about both of these, there's no shortage of information, but let's try to think of it in a practical way:
-- Agents are like giving an intern a vague goal: “Find out how we can improve onboarding.”
-They figure things out as they go, ask questions, try stuff, maybe even get distracted or make mistakes.
-They’re autonomous and occasionally brilliant, but you need to check their work.
+- Agents are like highly capable assistants that can independently complete complex tasks when given clear roles, goals, and the right tools.
+Earlier versions felt like handing a vague task to a junior intern.
+Today’s agents like those built with CrewAI or LangGraph can function more like specialized team members in a workflow.
-- MCPs are like giving a trained operator access to a tightly organized set of APIs and tools, with a clear understanding of how to use them.
+- MCP are like giving a trained operator access to a tightly organized set of APIs and tools, with a clear understanding of how to use them.
 The system is grounded, predictable, and effective because it follows a well-defined communication protocol.

 ## What Are Agents?